 - Increased arousal and reactivity.
 This can include irritability or anger, engaging in dangerous behaviors, hypervigilance, heightened startle response, concentration problems, and sleeping difficulties.

 Veterans may use drugs or alcohol in an attempt to alleviate their PTSD symptoms.
-Substance abuse may serve as a distraction or a way of avoiding intrusive thoughts, memories, or nightmares of a previous trauma.4,9 While this behavior may ease short-term pain and discomfort, over time drug and alcohol use can actually intensify symptoms of PTSD.
-Substance abuse can increase negative feelings and sleeping problems and make it more difficult to work through trauma in treatment.
+Substance misuse may serve as a distraction or a way of avoiding intrusive thoughts, memories, or nightmares of a previous trauma.5,9 While this behavior may ease short-term pain and discomfort, over time drug and alcohol use can intensify symptoms of PTSD.
+Substance misuse can increase negative feelings and sleeping problems and make it more difficult to work through trauma in treatment.

 Trying to quit drugs and alcohol while experiencing symptoms of PTSD can be difficult.
 Fortunately, treatment programs or centers are available that specialize in helping people with dual diagnosis disorders.
 These programs work to simultaneously treat concurrent disorders which can aid in long-term recovery.